Roman Catholic Archdiocese of Cashel and Emly: Archdiocese

 The archdiocese is divided into 46 parishes, which are spread across two counties: 35 in Tipperary and 11 in Limerick.
-The parishes are grouped into eight deaneries.
+The parishes were previously grouped into eight deaneries, but following a listening process led by Archbishop Kieran O'Reilly, the deaneries were reorganised into eleven Parish Pastoral Combinations, operative from 27 November 2022.

 As of April 2018, there were 79 priests in the diocese.

 Aside from the cathedral town of Thurles, the main towns in the diocese are Ballina, Caherconlish, Cashel, Fethard, Templemore and Tipperary.

 Ordinaries

 The following is a list of the ten most recent archbishops: